Tryliom/Box2d/01-SpaceShooter/README.md

 - Add an enemy that load his attack in 5sec (with an animation) and gain high velocity in the direction his facing
 - Add a AnimationText that display damage taken by any entity going to a random direction from the center of the entity
-- Make Tail a class that can be assigned to any entities
 - Faire une struct TextComponent qui a lui même un vector de struct Text avec couleur et tout pour les interfaces